oxygenxml/oxygen-feedback-integration/README.md

 **Prerequisites**

 -   You must have a licensed version of **Oxygen XML WebHelp** or **Oxygen Publishing Engine**.
 -   To install and manage Oxygen Feedback, you will need to choose a subscription plan during the installation procedure.
-To see the subscription plans prior to installing the product, go to: [https://www.oxygenxml.com/oxygen\_feedback/buy\_feedback.html](https://www.oxygenxml.com/oxygen_feedback/buy_feedback.html).**Note:** If your subscription expires or if the number of page views allowed by your plan is exceeded for a particular month, you will receive a notification and the comments component will be disabled until the subscription is renewed/upgraded or until the end of the month \(in the case of exceeding the page views limit\).
+To see the subscription plans prior to installing the product, go to: [https://www.oxygenxml.com/oxygen\_feedback/buy\_feedback.html](https://www.oxygenxml.com/oxygen_feedback/buy_feedback.html).
+**Note:** If your subscription expires or if the number of page views allowed by your plan is exceeded for a particular month, you will receive a notification and the comments component will be disabled until the subscription is renewed/upgraded or until the end of the month \(in the case of exceeding the page views limit\).

 **Installation Procedure**